 - Lead successful teams with advanced project management skills

-In past projects, students have had the opportunity to conduct laboratory simulations of real events, using the same tools and techniques as industry and government, including
+In past projects, students have had the opportunity to study and experiment with real-world tools and techniques to perform

 - Information risk analysis